Update · June 2026

 What is Lindke v.
 King and why does it matter statewide?

 Lindke v.
 King, Case No. 4:19-cv-11905, is a federal civil rights lawsuit challenging Michigan’s non-domestic PPO statute as unconstitutionally applied.
 If Ellison prevails, PPOs issued under the challenged construction of the statute could be voided.
-The case has been pending for six and a half years, with four amended complaints, and remains active in the Eastern District of Michigan before Judge Matthew Leitman.
+The case has been pending for six and a half years with four amended complaints and remains active before Judge Leitman in the Eastern District of Michigan.

-The Michigan Municipal Risk Management Authority is a public self-insurance pool that covers liability costs for member local governments across Michigan.
-When one member’s officials are repeatedly sued, the defense costs are distributed across the pool.
-Every community whose government belongs to MMRMA absorbs a share of the litigation costs generated by repeated targeting of St. Clair County public entities by Ellison and Lindke across seven confirmed matters.
+The Michigan Municipal Risk Management Authority is a public self-insurance pool covering liability costs for member local governments.
+When one member’s officials are repeatedly sued, defense costs are distributed across the pool.
+Every community whose government belongs to MMRMA absorbs a share of the litigation costs generated by repeated targeting of St. Clair County across seven confirmed Ellison matters.

 What is Kevin Lindke’s current status?

-Lindke spent approximately two years as a fugitive from Michigan justice with multiple outstanding bench warrants, while his attorney continued filing federal constitutional claims on his behalf.
-ECF No. 186, filed November 10, 2025 by defense counsel Todd Shoudy, documents this fugitive status based on Ellison’s own representations to the court, and notes that the Fourth Amended Complaint falsely alleged St. Clair County residency.
-Lindke subsequently surrendered to Michigan jurisdiction and is currently incarcerated in St. Clair County on contempt charges stemming from PPO violations.
-The timing of his surrender, concurrent with the federal case facing mootness and dismissal risk, is documented in the case record.
+Lindke spent approximately two years as a fugitive from Michigan justice with multiple outstanding bench warrants while his attorney filed federal constitutional claims on his behalf.
+ECF No. 186 documents this from Ellison’s own court representations and notes that the Fourth Amended Complaint falsely alleged St. Clair County residency.
+Lindke subsequently surrendered and is currently incarcerated in St. Clair County on contempt.
+The timing of his surrender — concurrent with the federal case facing dismissal risk — is documented in the case record.

 Can a complaint be filed against Judge Leitman?

-Complaints against federal district judges are filed with the Judicial Council of the relevant circuit.
-Leitman sits in the Eastern District of Michigan, within the Sixth Circuit.
-Complaints to the Sixth Circuit Judicial Council must allege conduct prejudicial to the effective administration of court business or a violation of the Code of Conduct for United States Judges.
-The documented conduct pattern in this case, including sua sponte invitation of amendment after defense counsel documented the plaintiff’s fugitive status, false residency pleading, and active harassment of victims in sworn filings before him, provides a factual basis for such a complaint.
-Filing a complaint is distinct from removal: the standard is high, and outcomes are not guaranteed.
+Yes.
+Complaints against federal district judges are filed with the Judicial Council of the relevant circuit using AO Form 310.
+Leitman sits in the Sixth Circuit.
+The documented conduct pattern in this case — sua sponte invitation of amendment after defense counsel documented the plaintiff’s fugitive status, false residency, and active harassment of victims including minor children — provides a factual basis for such a complaint.
+Filing is distinct from removal: the standard is high and outcomes are not guaranteed.

 What legal reforms would address the pattern this case reveals?

-Three structural gaps are directly illustrated by this case.
-First, no federal mechanism allows non-party individuals whose protection orders are used as constitutional evidence to intervene, object, or seek compensation in that proceeding.
-A limited intervention right for individuals whose court-issued protective orders are filed as recurrence evidence in federal constitutional challenges would address this directly.
-Second, no cost-recovery mechanism exists for private individuals demonstrably harmed by litigation-sustaining harassment, even when that harassment is documented in the federal record.
-Fee-shifting statutes in constitutional cases run only to prevailing parties — not to the people who were harassed into generating the evidence.
+Three structural gaps are directly illustrated here.
+First, no federal mechanism allows non-party individuals whose protection orders are used as constitutional evidence to intervene or seek compensation.
+Second, no cost-recovery mechanism exists for private individuals harmed by litigation-sustaining harassment.
 Third, no existing standard requires courts to examine whether recurrence evidence reflects genuine constitutional injury or manufactured litigation predicate.
-Michigan’s anti-SLAPP statute, UPEPA, already addresses part of this problem at the state level.
+Michigan’s anti-SLAPP statute, UPEPA, addresses part of this at the state level.
 The federal gap remains open, and this case is what it looks like when nothing fills it.

 Sources